[all chapters in html] [all chapters in pdf] [lost world forum]

 - Immanuel Velikovsky, Worlds in Collision (1950)

-- The book which started it all, relates the near contact between Earth and Venus at the time of the Exodus of Moses.
+- The book which started it all, relating the near contact between Earth and Venus at the time of the Exodus of Moses.
 Almost entirely evidenced from tales and histories rather than physical data.

 - Immanuel Velikovsky, Earth in Upheaval (1955)